hassio-addons/addon-unifi/unifi/DOCS.md

   in order for this add-on to work properly.
 Using the Ubiquiti Discovery Tool, or SSH'ing into the AP and setting the INFORM after adopting will resolve this. (see: _Manually adopting a device_)
-- This add-on does support ARM-based devices, nevertheless, they must at least be an ARMv7 device.
-(Raspberry Pi 1 and Zero is not supported).
-- When using SSL, the following warning is shown in the add-on logs:
-  `Warning: The JKS keystore uses a proprietary format.`.
-This warning can be safely ignored.
-There is nothing wrong and your add-on will function normally.
 - The following error can show up in the log, but can be safely ignored:

   ```